 Upcoming Project: Rain Garden to Divert Overflow Water from Buffalo Lake

-We are currently researching viability for a raingarden that collects excess roof and lot rain, and pushes it to a onsite garden, diverting it from polluting Buffalo Lake.
-(Spring 2022)
+We are currently researching viability for a raingarden (and patio garden) that collects excess roof and lot rain, and pushes it to a onsite garden, diverting it from polluting Buffalo Lake.
+(Spring 2023)